Euro: Currency sign

 A special euro currency sign (€) was designed after a public survey had narrowed ten of the original thirty proposals down to two.
 The President of the European Commission at the time (Jacques Santer) and the European Commissioner with responsibility for the euro (Yves-Thibault de Silguy) then chose the winning design.

-Regarding the symbol, the European Commission stated on behalf of the European Union:
+Regarding the symbol, the European Commission stated on behalf of the European Central Bank: